Lino2007/devops-internship-jan2021/README.md

-# Microservices with Vaadin demo application test
+# Microservices with Vaadin demo application

 ## Build the app